byrkbrk/cycle-gan/README.md

 # Cycle GAN

 ## Introduction
-We implement a simple form of Cycle GAN described in [Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks](https://arxiv.org/abs/1703.10593), in PyTorch.
-While preparing, we inspired by the repositories [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [PyTorch-CycleGAN](https://github.com/aitorzip/PyTorch-CycleGAN).
+We implement a simple form of Cycle GAN described in the article [Unpaired Image-to-Image Translation](https://arxiv.org/abs/1703.10593), in PyTorch.
+While preparing, we inspired by the repositories [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [PyTorch-CycleGAN](https://github.com/aitorzip/PyTorch-CycleGAN), and the course [*Apply GANs*](https://www.coursera.org/learn/apply-generative-adversarial-networks-gans).
 We trained the model on dataset [Horse2zebra](https://www.kaggle.com/datasets/balraj98/horse2zebra-dataset), which is availabe in the directory `datasets`.

 ## Setting up the environment